2 men with brown hair press their foreheads together and look at each other affectionately.

 Early retirement

-Many studies—including our own research*—have shown that well-off retired investors often don’t spend much of their retirement savings, and their accounts can continue to grow.
-It's not a terrible problem to have, of course—but it could mean they don’t know how much is "safe" to spend and thus are overly frugal, sacrificing their enjoyment of retirement.
+Many studies—including our own research1—have shown that successful retired investors often don't spend much of their retirement savings, and their money continues to grow.
+It's not a terrible problem to have, but it could mean these investors are being overly frugal in retirement because they're not sure how much they can "safely" spend.

 See other behavioral factors that can affect retirement spending

-• The "4% rule" is a popular example of dollar-plus-inflation.
-If your expenses won't change much throughout retirement, it ensures you'll be able to cover your yearly costs for as long as the portfolio lasts (goal 1).
+• The "4% rule" is a popular example of the dollar-plus-inflation strategy.
+Here's how it works.
+You withdraw 4% of your portfolio in your first year of retirement.
+Then, in each subsequent year, the amount you withdraw increases with the rate of inflation.
+If you don't expect your expenses to change much throughout retirement, this strategy can help ensure you'll be able to cover your yearly costs for as long as the portfolio lasts (goal 1).

 • It ignores market conditions, so you could end up running out of money (in down markets) or spending much less than you can afford (in up markets).

-• It could be best for you if your main priority is maintaining a steady level of spending from year to year.
+• It could be best for you if you plan to maintain a steady level of spending from year to year.

 The percentage-of-portfolio strategy calls for you to spend a fixed percentage of your portfolio every year.
 This strategy:

-• Gives you complete confidence of achieving goal 2—not running out of money.
+• Gives you confidence of achieving goal 2—not running out of money.

 • Results in yearly spending amounts that are completely market-driven and could fall short of what you need to live.